0p3r4t0r/CV_Templates/easyCV/README.md

     *insert desired text here*
     \end{sidebar}

-As with all LaTeX commands the argument in square brackets is optional.
-If the argument is omitted the sector title defaults to Skills.
-However, the font size must be specified.
+As with all LaTeX commands, the argument in square brackets is optional.
+The sector title defaults to Skills.
+The font size however, must be specified.
 Font size should be chosen so that the sidebar fills the entire length of the page.

 Within the sidebar environment you can invoke the standard section command.